pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 the bug more quickly.

 Extremely frustratingly, after two days of work I concluded that the assertion logic itself was wrong.
-I have fixed that in the meantime too, the gory details of that are in the bonus section at the end of the post.
+I have fixed that in the meantime too, the details of that are in the bonus section at the end of the post.

 ## Using GDB scripting to find the real bug

-After that disaster I went back to the earlier rr recording without assertions and tried to understand in more detail why the GC decided to free an object that was still being referenced.
+After that disaster I went back to the earlier rr recording without GSC assertions and tried to understand in more detail why the GC decided to free an object that was still being referenced.
 To be able to do that I used the [GDB Python scripting